-- Drills will be initiated by announcement or uniform bell. - Fire drills will be conducted on a monthly basis.

-- "Drop, Cover, and Hold" drills will be held twice per year. - Earthquake plans will be initiated on a rotating basis at least twice during each school year. - Lockdown drills will be held twice a year
+- Drills will be initiated by announcement or uniform bell. - Fire drills will be conducted monthly for elementary schools and twice a year for secondary schools. - "Drop, Cover, and Hold" drills will be held twice per year. - Earthquake plans will be initiated on a rotating basis at least twice during each school year. - Lockdown drills will be held twice a year